Sélectionner

 Head of unit: Prof. Liselotte Hardy

-The UTB is involved in capacity building and operational research programs in low-resource settings addressing laboratory quality, clinical bacteriology and development and implementation of adapted diagnostics.
+The UTB is involved in capacity sharing and operational research programs in resource-limited settings addressing clinical bacteriology and development and implementation of adapted diagnostics.

-Research is further extended to tropical bacterial diseases such as invasive salmonellosis, cholera and melioidosis.
+Research is further extended to tropical bacterial diseases such as invasive salmonellosis.
 Oversea partners and projects are located – amongst others – in the Democratic Republic of the Congo, Benin, Burkina Faso, Cambodia, Ethiopia, Mozambique, and Peru.

-As to education and training the UTB is actively involved in the courses of Tropical Medicine and International Health (lectures about hospital infection control and tropical bacterial diseases, laboratory medicine) and organisator of the AIM course, a short course on the containment of antibiotic resistance in low-resource settings.
+As to education and training the UTB is actively involved in the postgraduate courses at ITM (sessions on diagnostics and laboratory medicine) and organizes the Field Laboratory Preparedness course, a short course on operating a clinical laboratory in resource-limited settings according to quality management system principles.

 Profils